magdalazari/lgm_mutualism/README.md

 Basis: CFI: 0.998  TLI: 0.998   RMSEA: 0.028   SRMR: 0.018
 anova: basis has lower AIC and BIC and significant χ2 diff value, which means that the basis model fits significantly better and the extra parameter estimation is worth it.

-Basis: mean score at baseline
-mean rate of change
-between-person variability at baseline between-person variability in rate of change
+Basis is better (indices and comparison): mean score at baseline mean rate of change between-person variability at baseline between-person variability in rate of change